pubstack/pubstack.github.io/_posts/2016-07-05-accelerometer-intro.md

 sudo raspi-config
 ```

-* Then enable I2C kernel module in:
+Now, enable I2C kernel module in:
 Advanced Options -> I2C -> Would you like the ARM module.. -> Would you like it enabled by default..

-* Edit the modules file (sudo vim /etc/modules) and make sure contains the following lines:
+* Edit the modules file (sudo vim /etc/modules) and make sure it contains the following lines:

 ```bash
 i2c-bcm2708